GSA/challenges-and-prizes/_historical-challenges/807-provider-user-experience-challenge.md

 <li>Federal grantees may not use Federal funds to develop COMPETES Act challenge applications unless consistent with the purpose of their grant award.</li>
 <li>Federal contractors may not use Federal funds from a contract to develop COMPETES Act challenge applications or to fund efforts in support of a COMPETES Act challenge submission.</li>
 </ol>
 <p>An individual or entity shall not be deemed ineligible because the individual or entity used Federal facilities or consulted with Federal employees during a competition if the facilities and employees are made available to all individuals and entities participating in the competition on an equitable basis.
 Entrants must agree to assume any and all risks and waive claims against the Federal Government and its related entities, except in the case of willful misconduct, for any injury, death, damage, or loss of property, revenue, or profits, whether direct, indirect, or consequential, arising from my participation in this prize contest, whether the injury, death, damage, or loss arises through negligence or otherwise.
-Entrants must also agree to indemnify the Federal Government against third party claims for damages arising from or related to competition activities. <u>Submission Requirements</u> In order for a submission to be eligible to win this Challenge, it must meet the following requirements:</p>
+Entrants must also agree to indemnify the Federal Government against third party claims for damages arising from or related to competition activities.</p>
+<p><u>Submission Requirements: </u>In order for a submission to be eligible to win this Challenge, it must meet the following requirements:</p>
 <ol>
 <li>No HHS or ONC logo &ndash; The product must not use HHS&rsquo; or ONC&rsquo;s logos or official seals and must not claim endorsement.</li>
 <li>Functionality/Accuracy &ndash; A product may be disqualified if it fails to function as expressed in the description provided by the user, or if it provides inaccurate or incomplete information.</li>
 <li>Security &ndash; Submissions must be free of malware.
 Contestant agrees that ONC may conduct testing on the product to determine whether malware or other security threats may be present.
 ONC may disqualify the product if, in ONC&rsquo;s judgment, the app may damage government or others&rsquo; equipment or operating environment.</li>
 </ol>
+<p><strong>Additional Information: </strong></p>
-<p><strong>Additional Information:</strong> <u>General Conditions</u>:&nbsp;ONC reserves the right to cancel, suspend, and/or modify the Contest, or any part of it, for any reason, at ONC's sole discretion. <u>Intellectual Property</u>: Each entrant retains title and full ownership in and to their submission.&nbsp; Entrants expressly reserve all intellectual property rights not expressly granted under the challenge agreement.
-By participating in the challenge, each entrant hereby irrevocably grants to Sponsor and Administrator a limited, non-exclusive, royalty-free, worldwide license and right to reproduce, publically perform, publically display, and use the Submission to the extent necessary to administer the challenge, and to publically perform and publically display the Submission, including, without limitation, for advertising and promotional purposes relating to the challenge. <strong>Authority:</strong> 15 U.S.C.
+<p><u>General Conditions </u>:&nbsp;ONC reserves the right to cancel, suspend, and/or modify the Contest, or any part of it, for any reason, at ONC's sole discretion. <u>Intellectual Property</u>: Each entrant retains title and full ownership in and to their submission.&nbsp; Entrants expressly reserve all intellectual property rights not expressly granted under the challenge agreement.
+By participating in the challenge, each entrant hereby irrevocably grants to Sponsor and Administrator a limited, non-exclusive, royalty-free, worldwide license and right to reproduce, publically perform, publically display, and use the Submission to the extent necessary to administer the challenge, and to publically perform and publically display the Submission, including, without limitation, for advertising and promotional purposes relating to the challenge.</p>
+<p><strong>Authority:</strong> 15 U.S.C.
 3719.</p>

 <!-- Judging start -->
 ### Judging Criteria